Ella B. Ensor Wilson: Kansas

 In 1874, the Wilsons removed to Parsons, Kansas, where Mr. Wilson engaged in business.
 She was an efficient worker in the "Murphy movement", being secretary of the Murphy organization in Parsons.
 She was also a contributor to the only representative temperance journal of the Southwest.
 In 1879, she was made a life member of the Kansas temperance union.
 In 1880, she was elected president of the congressional work of the Woman's Christian Temperance Union in Kansas.
 In July, 1881, she was a delegate to the national prohibition convention, held in Chicago.

-At the age of 15, she became a life member of the American Missionary Society in which she was an active participant both in works that pertianed to home and foreign interests.
+At the age of 15, she became a life member of the American Missionary Society in which she was an active participant both in works that pertained to home and foreign interests.
 She was a liberal contributor to the Woman's Board of Foreign Missions in cooperation with the American Board of Commissioners for Foreign Missions.
 In 1875, she assisted in raising money to found the mission home in Constantinople, Turkey.

 In 1881, she memorialized both houses of Congress to secure homes in Oklahoma for the Exodusters.
 She served in many public enterprises, such as the Bartholdi monument fund, the relief association for drouth-smitten farmers in Kansas, and the New Orleans expositions.
 She was a trustee of the State Art Association of Kansas, a member of the Kansas Historical Society, and of a score of other important organizations.

 By request of President Chester A. Arthur, Governor George Washington Glick, of Kansas appointed Wilson to be Lady Commissioner to the Industrial Cotton Centennial Exposition at New Orleans in 1883, where she achieved national distinction and honor for her state and herself.

 She aided in founding the Parsons Memorial and Historical Library.
 Wilson was the leader in the movement to establish the library.
 She personally solicited money, books, lumber and merchandise from corporations, societies and merchants in the Eastern U.S., and from the citizens of the state generally, and liberally gave her time to the project.
 To celebrate the opening of the library, Wilson edited a volume of 400 pages with the title: Parsons Memorial and Historical Library Magazine.
 It contained an account of the library and the citizens who assisted in its establishment.
 Published in January 1885, the volume was well illustrated and bound in brown cloth.